ecosystem-guides.com

 The family Sarraceniaceae includes the 'Trumpet Pitcher Plants'.
 These is not related at all to the Asian Nepenthes Pitcher Plants, but they look quite similar.
 All of of the species in this genus are endemic to the Nearctic, although most live in the warm and wet south-east, with only one species in the cooler temperate forests: the species below, Sarracenia purpurea, 'Purple Pitcher Plant'.

-Passerculus sandwichensis, 'Savanah Sparrow'.
-Found in open habitats across North America, with some populations wintering in northern South America.
+The family Passerellidae includes the Sparrows.
+The 'Savanah Sparrow' Passerculus sandwichensis is found in open habitats across North America, with some populations wintering in northern South America.